Stuffed Acorn Squash with Sausage and Rice

 • 1 ½ teaspoons fresh rosemary finely chopped

-• ½ teaspoon dried thyme or 1 ½ teaspoon fresh thyme leaves
+• ½ teaspoon dried thyme or 1 ½ teaspoons fresh thyme leaves

 • ½ cup shredded Parmesan cheese

-• 2 tablespoons chopped fresh parsley optional garnish
+• 2 tablespoons chopped fresh parsley optional for garnish

 Instructions

 • Preheat oven.
-Preheat the oven to 375 degrees Fahrenheit and line a cookie sheet with aluminum foil or parchment paper.
+Preheat the oven to 375℉ and line a cookie sheet with aluminum foil or parchment paper.

 • Roast squash.
 Place squash on the lined cookie sheet, cut side up, and brush with olive oil.
 Sprinkle with the salt and pepper.
 Place in the oven and cook for 45 minutes.

 • Cook rice for stuffing.
 While the squash cooks, prepare the stuffing.
 In a 12-inch skillet, warm 1 tablespoon of olive oil over medium heat.
-Add the rice, 1/2 teaspoon salt, and ¼ teaspoon pepper and stir, allowing the rice to cook for a minute or two.
+Add the rice, ½ teaspoon salt, and ¼ teaspoon pepper and stir, letting the rice cook for a minute or two.
 Add the broth and bring to a simmer.
-Cover the rice with a lid and turn to low.
-Cook on low heat for 15 minutes, then turn the heat to the lowest setting and cook an additional 15 minutes more.
+Cover the rice with a lid and cook on low heat for 15 minutes, then turn the heat to the lowest setting and cook for 15 minutes more.
 Add an additional 2-3 tablespoons of broth and cook another 5-10 minutes if needed if the rice is not fully cooked through.

 • Brown sausage.
 While the rice is cooking, in a separate 12-inch skillet, brown the sausage over medium heat.
 Transfer cooked sausage to a large plate and set aside.

 • Cook veggies.
 Add onion, bell pepper, and celery to the skillet, cooking for 4-5 minutes.
-Stir in mushrooms, spinach, garlic, rosemary, thyme, and ¼ teaspoon salt and pepper and continue cooking until mushrooms and spinach are cooked down and the onion is translucent, about another 4-6 minutes.
+Stir in mushrooms, spinach, garlic, rosemary, thyme, and ¼ teaspoon salt and pepper.
+Continue cooking until mushrooms and spinach are cooked down and the onion is translucent, about another 4-6 minutes.

 • Mix stuffing components together.
 When the rice is done cooking, stir the rice and sausage into the vegetable mixture.
 Taste the filling and add additional salt and pepper if desired.

 • Fill squash.
 When the squash finishes cooking, carefully remove it from the oven.
-Spoon filling into the squash, starting with ½ cup of filling in each squash, and generously spoon more filling into the squash until mounded.
+Spoon filling into the squash, starting with ½ cup in each squash, and generously spoon more filling after all have been filled until mounded.

 • Top with Parmesan and finish baking.
 Sprinkle 1-2 tablespoons of Parmesan over each squash and cook in the oven for an additional 15 minutes.
 Carefully remove from the oven, garnish with parsley if desired, and serve immediately.